nicholasjackson/wasp/README.md

 ## Benchmarks:

 Calling functions in Wasm modules will never be as fast as native Go functions as the Wasm function is running in a virtual environment.
 However the intention of Wasp is that it does not replace every function in your application but allows extension points.
 The following benchmarks only show a simple string calculation where most of the performance is lost through executing the plugin not the speed of the code executing in the plugin.
-For example, if this function was called in the context of a HTTP handler that makes a database query, adding 3000 nano seconds to a call that original took 200 milliseconds would only add 0.003 milliseconds to the total response.
-Wasm will always be slower than native code execution however depending on the context this may be an irrelivant and all benchmarks should be taken with a pinch of salt.
+For example, if this function was called in the context of a HTTP handler that makes a database query, adding 580965 nano seconds to a call that original took 200 milliseconds would only add 0.58 milliseconds to the total response.
+Wasm will always be slower than native code execution and the bulk of this duration is startup to create a new instance, calling multiple functions on the same instance has a dramatically reduced overhead.
+However depending on the context this may be an irrelivant and all benchmarks should be taken with a pinch of salt.

 ```shell
 ➜ go test -bench=. ./...